 Trevor has spent nearly a decade teaching paramotor training at other well-known paramotor schools before going off on his own.
 Over the last decade, Trevor has learned what it takes to build a great pilot in a safe way.

 Trevor's combination of passion for flying and experience in this sport helps him teach students with all different backgrounds all looking to do different things.

 In addition to Trevor, there will be several other instructors there to help you along the way.
 They all have very different backgrounds and unique ways of teaching the same information which helps students learn more and faster.

 At Backcountry PPG we offer a "one and done" paramotor package deal for our students.
-This package deal gives our students a $609 discount for purchasing all of the equipment at once.
-This discount is valid up from when you sign up until the last day of training.
-We do have other packages ranging from around $12,000-$17,000
+This package deal gives our students a $600 discount for purchasing equipment through Backcountry PPG.
+We have packages ranging from around $12,000-$17,000

 How To Sign Up:

 Please give us a call at - (801-599-1684) before signing up for the training.
 Once you have done so please add the training to the cart and follow the checkout instructions!
 Once completed we will promptly email over some additional details and help answer all of your questions!